Anngel-o/Anngel-o/README.md

-## Hi there 👋
+## Hi there :c

 <!--
 **Anngel-o/Anngel-o** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 <link rel="stylesheet" type='text/css' href="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/devicon.min.css" />

-### Hello 🌎, I'm Anngel Ortiz
+### Hello World, I'm Anngel Ortiz

 Aspiring Computer Science Engineer.
 I like software development and I have programmed learning projects where I am honing my skills as a developer step by step.
-Currently, I lead and manage a vibrant video game development club named UACH Videogames Studio, where we participate in game jams, develop our own games and form an ever-growing community.
+Currently, I lead and manage a vibrant video game startup named **CuackerStudios**, where we participate in game jams, develop our own games and form an ever-growing community.
 I have worked in companies developing my skills as a future software engineer, mainly working in web technologies.
-I have also been part of the programming department at UACH Videogames Studio, but my main role is Junior Product Manager. 🚀
+I have also been part of the programming department at CuackerStudios, but my main role is Game Producer.

-- 🔭 I’m currently working on Product Manager at Cuacker Studios.
-- 🌱 I’m currently learning Leadership and project management.
-- 👯 I’m looking to collaborate on Passionate software development communities.
-- 🤔 I’m looking for help with Leadership of an indie video game studio.
-- ⚡ Fun fact: I am a jack of all trades and a master of none

 <br>
 <p align="center">